History of Rio Grande do Sul: Growth and new conflicts

 Although severely traumatized by the war, with its human and material losses and its ruptures in the networks of mutual trust, the state's recovery was fast.
 The national situation was favorable: The government of Dom Pedro II was for the first time running a surplus, and the monarch wanted to pacify local tempers.
 With the restoration of institutions, the installation of town halls was encouraged in several cities and the administration of justice was normalized.
 The largest urbanization projects received funds to improve the infrastructure and public services, the Lagoa dos Patos was marked, several associations of merchants and producers were formed, new waves of German immigrants were arriving, coal mining was being developed, and people were already thinking about railroads to transport people and the state's production.
 In 1851, the state received a project very similar to the current one, with the rectification of the borders with the Republic of Uruguay.
 In 1854, there were already conditions to found the first regional bank, the Banco da Província.
+In 1895, the Banco Nacional do Comércio was created.

 The cultural repercussions of this surge of progress were also significant.
 In 1858, Porto Alegre inaugurated a grand opera house, the São Pedro Theatre.
 Literary saraus became fashionable, and in 1868, the Parthenon Litterario Society was founded in the capital, bringing together the Rio Grande do Sul intellectuals.
 In this circle shone the first important educators, politicians, doctors, artists, and poets of the state, such as Luciana de Abreu, Caldre e Fião, Múcio Teixeira, Apolinário Porto Alegre, Karl von Koseritz and several others.

 The settlement of the new German immigrants, who continued to arrive, however, was made more difficult.
 Changes in state laws made land acquisition more onerous for settlers and imposed a compulsory mortgage on the land until it was paid off, and private initiatives to attract new Germans were not always successful.
 There were also bloody confrontations with remnants of the indigenous peoples in the cleared areas, and violent events among the Germans themselves, such as the Revolt of the Muckers.
 Even so, the colonization as a whole prospered, brought the cultivation of potatoes, citrus, and tobacco, introduced beer, promoted industrialization, handicrafts, private education, and polyculture, and founded a series of other cities, such as Estrela, São Gabriel, Taquara, Teutônia, and Santa Cruz do Sul, which soon became the largest tobacco-producing centers.
 In addition, the Germans organized themselves into cultural societies where classical music was practiced and plays were staged and noted for their fight for religious freedom and the abolition of slavery.